WordPress Site Backup – Instructions & Plugin

 Backing up your WordPress website is a guarantee that none of your precious files and website settings will be lost in case anything goes wrong.
 Everything can happen in this imperfect world.
 In an attempt to boost your website’s performance, you can make a mistake and install a plugin or an extension from an unreliable provider.
 In case you notice a malicious code on your site or suspect that your WordPress could become a target for hacking attacks, you can always restore earlier versions of your website when everything worked correctly, and focus on improving your site’s security.

-There are many cases when a WordPress backup can save the situation, including the following:
+There are many cases when a WordPress site backup can save the situation, including the following:

 - A newly installed update of WordPress core, plugins or themes can suddenly cause an issue to your site.